Skip to main content

 Features and Configuration

-The Bort SDK contains an Over The Air settings system so that settings are defined on the web in your Memfault project, and the SDK will periodically pull the latest settings at run-time.
+The Android SDK contains an Over The Air settings system so that settings are defined on the web in your Memfault project, and the SDK will periodically pull the latest settings at run-time.
 This makes it easy to enable or disable different data sources, or change configuration options.
 Settings can be updated through the web UI or programmatically via a web endpoint -- no need to deploy an app or OS update.

 The settings can be found in the Settings part of the web UI.
 SDK settings are only visible to and configurable by Project Managers and Organization Admins.